 Legislature's negotiators not ready to make deal on K-12 funding

-Three senators, left and three representatives, right, leading school-finance negotiations Friday remained at disagreement on how much new money should be invested in K-12 districts over the next two years to bring the system into compliance with the Kansas Constitution.
-Rep. Larry Campbell, R-Olathe, opened talks Friday between Senate and House negotiators on K-12 funding.
+Three senators and three representatives leading school-finance negotiations Friday remained at odds on how much new money should be invested in K-12 districts over the next two years to bring the system into compliance with the Kansas Constitution.
+TOPEKA - Three senators and three representatives leading school-finance negotiations Friday remained at odds on how much new money should be invested in K-12 districts over the next two years to bring the system into compliance with the Kansas Constitution.

 Add your comments below